How to create an adapter for the TFS Integration Platform - Part V: Items (IMigrationItem & IMigrationItemSerializer)

 IMigrationItemSerializer

-The migration item serializer is just a way to get your item to XML using .NET serialisation.
-My implementation of this is the exact same for both VC and WIT.
+The migration item serializer is simply a way to convert your item to XML using .NET serialization.
+My implementation of this is identical for both VC and WIT.

 public class SharePointWITMigrationItemSerializer : IMigrationItemSerializer